About Us Teachers

 Ken Saunders

 Ken Saunders is from the Cotswolds area in England.
-He is married with two adult children, their spouses, and two grandchildren.
+He is married with two adult children, their spouses, and four grandchildren.

 Back to top